Thomas Staunton (Ipswich MP)

+Biography

 He was the son of John Staunton of Galway, Ireland, who was MP for Galway Borough and held the office of Serjeant-at-law (Ireland), and Bridget Donnellan, daughter of Edmund Donnellan, and was educated at Trinity College Dublin from 1723.
 He was called to the Irish bar in 1729.
-He then moved to London to study law at the Inner Temple in 1727 and at Lincoln's Inn in 1740.
+He then moved to London to study law at the Inner Temple in 1727 and Lincoln's Inn in 1740.
 He was called to the English bar in 1740.

 He was elected to represent Galway Borough (his father's old constituency) in the Irish Parliament, sitting from 1732 to 1761.
 He was a Member of the British Parliament for Ipswich from 1757 to 1784 in the yellow interest.

-He married twice; firstly Jane, the daughter of Gilbert Vane, 2nd Baron Barnard and Mary Randyll (Mary was reputed to be a woman of "scandalous life"), and sister of Henry Vane, 1st Earl of Darlington and of Anne Vane, mistress of Frederick, Prince of Wales.
+He married twice; firstly Jane, the daughter of Gilbert Vane, 2nd Baron Barnard and Mary Randyll (Mary was reputed to be a woman of "scandalous life"), and sister of Henry Vane, 1st Earl of Darlington and Anne Vane, mistress of Frederick, Prince of Wales.
 They had 2 sons, who both predeceased him, and 2 daughters.
 He married secondly Catherine, the daughter of Thomas Thurston of Holbrook Hall, Suffolk and the widow of William Peck of Little Sampford, Essex (died 1742), who had been a first cousin of Jane Staunton.
 After his second marriage, he lived at Holbrook Hall.

 He was considered a fine Parliamentary orator, but after 1761 there is no record of his speaking in the House.
 He would clearly have welcomed a Government appointment, but never received one.